 - Complete and submit the course workbook prior to the Final Exam.

 - Successfully pass both the course written and practical exam to be eligible to challenge the State of Indiana EMT-B exam.

-> - Have a current American Heart Association or American Red Cross CPR Healthcare Provider card.
+- Have a current American Heart Association CPR or Healthcare Provider card.

-> - Provide a State of Indiana Limited Background Check, and copies of current immunization records in order to participate in any clinical/ambulance rotations.
+- Provide a State of Indiana Limited Background Check, and copies of current immunization records in order to participate in any clinical/ambulance rotations.
 Additionally, it is recommended that all participants have/get a TB skin test and Hepatitis B vaccinations.

-> The $800 fee will include tuition, a scheduling account, uniform shirt, and the Indiana psychomotor exam, but not the textbook.
-A $200 deposit will be due before the first day of class.
-For further details, attend the Information Session -date to be announced- (6 p.m.
-St. Liam Hall).
+The $800 fee will include tuition, a scheduling account, uniform shirt, and the Indiana psychomotor exam.
+A $150 deposit will include the text book and be due before the first day of class.
+For further details, attend the Information Session Septmeber 5th at 6:00pm at Hammes Mowbray Hall.
 Participants are responsible for costs associated with obtaining required documentation.

-> Christine Young, EMT-P, PI
+Christine Young, EMT-P, PI